 Trying to decide on a print or frame size?
-Here’s a handy reference to visualise some common sizes.
+Here are a couple of handy images to help visualise some common sizes.

 I looked at stores in my local area north of Melbourne, and the frame sizes shown above were available in various places.
 The print sizes shown are standard print sizes.
-The catch with selecting ‘off the shelf’ frames is that most stores won’t stock every size, or may not have the finish you want in a particular size.
-Square and panoramic sizes are much more random, and not as common as these rectangular sizes.
+The catch with using ‘off the shelf’ frames is that most stores won’t stock every size, or may not have the finish you want in a particular size, so consider choosing a frame before making a print, to avoid being caught out after printing.
+Square and panoramic sizes are much more random, and not as common as the sizes I’ve shown here.
 Off-the-shelf frames are typically available up to 24 x 36 inches (60 x 90 cm), larger sizes or odd sizes will need custom made frames.

 Beginner tips for fitting prints to ‘off the shelf frames’